Students must apply via one of the following online application forms:-

 Postgraduates are highly employable and, on average, earn more than individuals whose highest qualification is an undergraduate degree.
 On completing this course you will be equipped for roles throughout the PR and communications industries.

-Recent Sunderland graduates have set up their own agencies or are now working in PR consultancies, as well as in the PR departments of organisations such as Giorgio Armani, the Environment Agency, Durham Cricket Board, Tyne and Wear Sports and AA Press Office.
+Recent Sunderland graduates have set up their own agencies as well as in the PR departments of organisations such as the NHS, local authorities, leading sports clubs, fashion brands, business start-ups, social enterprise organisations and charities.

 During the course we encourage you to gain industry experience which will enhance your skills, build up a valuable network of contacts and boost your employability.